pycom/pycom-libraries/lib/sqnsupgrade/README.md

 You must  close the terminal/Atom or Visual Studio Code console to run the following commands from your computer:

-Go to the directory where you saved the `sqnsupgrade` scripts run the following commands in terminal
+Go to the directory where you saved the `sqnsupgrade` scripts and run the following commands in terminal:

+When using the recovery method:

 ```python
 $ python3